BusKill/buskill-app/README.md

 ## Screenshots

 BusKill is simple.
-When armed, a USB removal will trigger the screen to lock or your computer to shutdown.
-Click the button to toggle between "armed" and "disarmed"
+When armed, a USB removal will trigger the screen to lock (by default).

 BusKill runs in Linux, Windows, and MacOS.